 |Depressive moods and mood swings|

-270 out of 1073 people, i.e. about one in four, stated in a survey on dietary supplements that they were taking selenium preparations.
-The right supplements can help you optimize your selenium intake - but there are a few things to consider.
+A total of 270 out of 1,073 people – that’s around one in four – stated in a survey on dietary supplements that they were taking selenium supplements.
+The right supplements can help you optimise your selenium levels, but there are a few things to be aware of.

-A good selenium preparation should contain selenomethionine.
+A good selenium supplement should contain selenomethionine.
 The body can absorb 90 per cent of this selenium compound.
-Other selenium compounds such as sodium selenite or sodium selenate can only be absorbed in part..
+Other selenium compounds such as sodium selenite or sodium selenate can only be absorbed to a limited extent.

-Selenium only benefits your health when taken in the right amount.
-Thus, a daily intake of more than 300 micrograms of selenium through dietary supplements can lead to health problems[12, 16]:
+Selenium only benefits your health when you take the right dosage.
+Thus, a daily intake of more than 300 microgrammes of selenium through dietary supplements can lead to the following health issues:[12, 16]